davetron5000/melange-css/README.md

 Melange provides styles for many CSS properties, however it does not provide an infinite number of *values* for those properties.
 As such, there is no build step like TailwindCSS has.

+## Generative AI Declaration

+* All writing, including this README and the HTML content in `melange-cli/src/html` and `docs`, was created [without assistance from a generative AI](https://declare-ai.org/1.0.0-alpha1/none.html)
+* Some aspects of the source code in `melange-cli/src/js` had [non-creative assistance](https://declare-ai.org/1.0.0-alpha1/non-creative.html) from GitHub CoPilot.
+Primarily, it auto-complete certain patterns that I then edited.
+It was not used to produce more than one line at a time.